-A teacher, who grew up in postwar East Germany, behind the Iron Curtain, falls into a coma, just to wake up to a reunified Germany, but is tricked by her son into believing that everything remains the same.
-Why?.
+The story starts when a teacher, who grew up in postwar East Germany-behind the Iron Curtain-falls into a coma, just to wake up to a newly reunified Germany.
+Because the shock would be potentially lethal, said the doctors, she is tricked by her son into believing that everything remains the same.

-Independently of the reality of the actual DDR, here we want to focus in the individual worldview that was being deleted, what would replace it?
+The focus is nostalgically placed on the individual worldview that was being deleted, what would replace it?
 And would she be ready for it?
 What would be her place in this new world?
 And why?
 What about what she believed in, what she learnt, what she taught?.
+Why?.

-We know this for certain, alas, but the tangible sense of this escapes from us, submerged in the numbness of the routine, of a myriad of mechanical acts and an implicit notion of thing being the way they are.
+We know this for certain, alas, but the tangible sense of this escapes from us in the contemporary live, specially in the last fifty years for most regions of the world, submerged in the numbness of the routine, of a myriad of mechanical acts and an implicit notion of thing being the way they are.

 Until now.
 Now that we can’t hug each other, see our loved ones depart, we can't touch them, or gather, show our smiles and sing our songs with the unvalued freedom we did before, now that we feel stranded from our usual selves and crucially, our usual stories.